fanglaosi/Skeleton-in-Context/README.md

 ### 1. In-context learning for unifying skeleton sequence modeling

 - The first work to explore the application of in-context learning in skeleton sequences.
-- A new framework for tackling multiple tasks (four tasks), which outperforms other multi-task-capable models re-structured from task-specific models.
+- A new framework for tackling multiple tasks (four tasks), which outperforms other multi-task-capable models.
-- Skeleton-in-Context solves the overfitting obstacle when using the previous training framework.
+- Skeleton-in-Context solves the overfitting problem that is encountered when using the masked-modeling-style training framework of existing methods.

 ### 2. New benchmark for skeleton-based multi-tasking